juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 The author field is not included in the epub metadata [LaTeXML/issues/1947](https://github.com/brucemiller/LaTeXML/issues/1947).
 This does not seem to matter for WCAG compliance, but I had one epub reader complain about this.

 ### TikZ and xypic
-It is not possible to have alternative text with LaTeXml when using tikz or xypic directly [LaTeXML/issues/2165](https://github.com/brucemiller/LaTeXML/issues/2165).
+It is not possible to have alternative text with LaTeXML when using tikz or xypic directly [LaTeXML/issues/2165](https://github.com/brucemiller/LaTeXML/issues/2165).
 Instead authors should create a standalone document.
 For instance this document could be

 ```
 \documentclass{standalone}